rahul-58/Quiz-App/README.md

 - Flask-WTF
 - email-validator

-## Database Design
+## Database Design:
 The application uses Flask-SQLAlchemy to manage a database with tables for User, Quiz, Question, Answer, and QuizResult.

-## Security Measures
+## Security Measures:
 - **Authentication**: Flask-Login is used for user authentication.
 - **Password Hashing**: Secure password hashing protects user credentials.

-## Deployment
+## Deployment:
 The application is deployed on AWS using Docker containers.
-CircleCI handles continuous integration and deployment.
+CircleCI handles continuous integration.

 ## Architecture
 The application architecture includes an EC2 instance running a Docker container with the Flask app, connected to an RDS database.

-## Usage
-1. **Create a Quiz**: Users can create quizzes by providing a title and adding questions.
-2. **Take a Quiz**: Users can take quizzes and view their scores.